MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 It is important to plan the resources needed for your environment.
 The table below outlines the recommended and minimal resources needed to index videos in a range of lengths and sizes.
 Use the table to determine the capacity needed for your deployment.
 Things to consider include:

-- Video length
-- Video size
+- Video length and size
 - Minimal turnover duration - Need definition.
 What is turnover?
 - Average turnover duration - Need definition.
 What is turnover?
 - Turnover duration P50, P75, P85 - What does P50 stand for?